TIBCOSoftware/Augmented-Reality/docs-src/content/en/blog/releases/initial-release.md

   First **public** Release.
 ---

-first public Implementation Packages for Unity of the TIBCO LABS™ Project Augmented Reality, containing:
+first public Implementation Packages for Unity of the TIBCO LABS™ Project ART, containing:

 - TIBCO Logo Package.
-- 3D Charts, that can be used in AR Implemenations for Hololens and ARCore.
+- 3D Charts, that can be used in AR Implementations for Hololens and ARCore.
 - TIBCO Cloud™ Messaging - Unity3D Package and Samples

 > please have a look back soon here.